renevo/ioc/README.md

 ## Context Access

 Functions to interact with the container from `context.Context` are provided so that the container can be infered from a parent context. (see example).

-Given that a container is not available in the supplied context, the `ioc.FromContext` function will return the global `ioc.Container`.

 ## Custom Access